Living Product Challenge

 Materials – The intent of the Materials Petal is to help create a materials economy that is healthy, ecologically restorative, transparent and socially equitable.
 We published our Declare labels in 2016 and eliminated red list chemicals from our products.
 We source most of our products locally and have implemented policies to support sustainable and red-list free packaging.
 Although our products are meant for permanent installation, we provide resources for finding recyclers if the product is removed from a building or the building is demolished.

 Equity – The intent of the Equity Petal is to create consumer and industrial goods that allow equitable access and treatment to all people regardless of physical abilities, race, gender, sexual orientation, age or socioeconomic status.
 Although our products are not generally used in residential applications, we support efforts to provide safe, non-toxic materials to the affordable housing market through our support of the Healthy Affordable Products Project.
 Lisa Britton, our Director of Sales & Marketing/Sustainability Champion serves on the organization’s advisory committee.
-We demonstrate our responsibility through responsible co-products.
-We also support charitable organizations through direct contributions, our employee charitable giving program and volunteerism.
+We demonstrate our responsibility through responsible co-products and support charitable organizations through direct contributions, our employee charitable giving program and volunteerism.
 We were the first manufacturer to earn the Just label.

 Beauty – The Beauty Petal requires that products contain design features intended solely for human delight and the celebration of culture and spirit appropriate to its function.
 The product must be artfully designed and pleasing to use.
 In the natural world, people seek out the shade of trees for a break from the sun’s glare and heat.
 In the shade of a tree, one can relax and enjoy the benefits of the natural beauty of the outdoors, while remaining comfortable.
 Sunshades provide the same protection for building occupants.
 We surveyed the A&D community to confirm that we meet that goal and solicit ideas for how we can further incorporate beauty into our products.